PHOENIX DISABILITY GOLF!

 Scotland's Home for disabled Golfers and its driving force since 2004!

-Each year, we host dozens of events, including our flagship competition: The Phoenix Cup.
-Inspired by the Ryder and Solheim Cups, this pioneering international team match play event made history as the world’s first fully inclusive tournament of its kind.
-From its debut at Chippewa Creek Golf Club in Canada , where Scottish and Canadian players joined forces — to thrilling showdowns between North America and a “Rest of the World” team featuring players from Australia, Ireland, South Africa, Germany, and beyond, the Phoenix Cup continues to break barriers and build lifelong memories.
+Every year, we run loads of events, including our big one: The Phoenix Cup.
+Inspired by the Ryder and Solheim Cups, this international team match play event made history as the first fully inclusive tournament of its kind.
+It kicked off at Chippewa Creek Golf Club in Canada, where Scottish and Canadian players teamed up and featured players from Australia, Ireland, South Africa, Germany, and more.
+The Phoenix Cup keeps breaking new ground and making memories that last a lifetime.

 Phoenix Disability Golf Ambassadors